sachinraja/zod-to-ts/README.md

 }
 ```

-There are two ways to solve this: provide an identifier to it or resolve all the enums inside `zodToTs()`.
+There are three ways to solve this: provide an identifier to it or resolve all the enums inside `zodToTs()`.

 Option 1 - providing an identifier using `withGetType()`: